Esoteric Buddhism

 is typical with rituals, magic, with invoking

-Gods, which you may also notice, for example, by looking
+Gods, etc., which you may also notice, for example, in

 (two Ganeshas,